 Start with who, followed by why

-The core starting principle of Design Thinking is to empathise with who you are desiging for.
+The core starting principle of Design Thinking is to empathise with who you are designing for.
 What their day to day life looks like, what processes they go through and what pain points may exist.

 Developing an understanding for who we are designing for and what day to day life looks like, we can start to understand and discover what problem(s) we are trying to resolve.
 We can start to question any existing solutions that may exist and how we can improve upon them.

 The great thing with empathising with the end user is that, you try to see things from their perspective and 'walk' in their shoes.
-This helps to hopefuly remove any bias you may bring to a project and shift the focus on solving your user's problem(s).
+This helps to hopefully remove any bias you may bring to a project and shift the focus on solving your user's problem(s).

 Work with real data

 Data can be classified as the content on your page, photos, illustrations, icons or complex data pulled from a range of sources that creates a table.
 When we get to ideation and diving deep into visual designs, I prefer to work using real data to ensure that we have the most realistic prototype and vision of the project.
-This ensures we can test, review, question and challege any assumptions we may come up with during visual design.
+This ensures we can test, review, question and challenge any assumptions we may come up with during visual design.

 Prototype early and often